-Shawn has a new book coming out in November 2017 co-written with his daughter Lawren, published by Penguin titled "Meaningful Work: The Quest To Do Great Business, Find Your Calling, and Feed Your Soul".
+Shawn's book, recently released, co-written with his daughter Lawren, published by Penguin titled "Meaningful Work: The Quest To Do Great Business, Find Your Calling, and Feed Your Soul" is an Amazon #1 New Release.
+Read Seth Godin's review of the book here.
 He is a Family Brother at Assumption Abbey, a Trappist monastery near Ava, Missouri and the co-founder of Lost & Found, a grief center serving children and families in Southwest Missouri.

 What listeners have said

 “We like this guy!”

 "Shawn did more than tell his story when he visited the Empathy Lab at Google, he moved us to both tears and laughter.
 What's incredible about meaningful work is that its vision work applies as much to the ambition of children in the remote villages of Tanzania as it does to our most advanced innovation practices.
 Shawn inspired bright ideas and big questions...and aligned our hearts and souls with our work in the process.
 Enlightenment, empowerment and the sweetness of shared chocolate — now that's a good day at Google."

 —Danielle Krettek, Founder, Google Empathy Lab, December 2017